A quick cluster upgrade using Amazon Aurora MySQL's Blue/Green Deployments feature

 Upgrade Procedure

-This section describes the procedures for development and staging environments.
+This section describes the steps for development and staging environments.

 The application environment that was actually upgraded this time was built using Go.